Congressional District # 06

 Site ResponsibilityThis site is being addressed through federal, state, and potentially responsible party (PRP) actions.

 Threats and ContaminantsThe groundwater is contaminated with cyanide, fluoride, arsenic and manganese.
-The soils and sediments in a backwater area were contaminated with cyanide, fluoride and polychlorinated biphenyls (PCBs).
+The soils and sediments in a backwater area were contaminated with cyanide, fluoride, and polychlorinated biphenyls (PCBs).
 Groundwater migration is controlled by a pump-and-treat system.
 The contaminated sediments and some of the contaminated soils were removed and placed in an on-site landfill, which was capped.
 Other contaminated soils are being treated by in-situ soil flushing.

 Cleanup ProgressA remedial investigation and feasibility study (RI/FS) was completed in September 1994.
 A Record of Decision (ROD) was issued on September 12, 1994 and an Explanation of Significant Differences was issued on April 1, 1997 that specify the remedy for the site.
+The remedy included:

 - Excavation of PCB contaminated soils and sediment and placement in a Toxic Substance Control Act cell built inside the on-site landfill.